 arbitrator, either chosen consensually by the parties or appointed by

-the Director of CAAB, is a neutral person who is given quasi-judicial
+the director of CAAB, is a neutral person who is given quasi-judicial

-Q. Who can apply for expedited arbitration?
+Q. Who can apply to CAAB for arbitration?

 A. Any trade union or employer which is party to a collective agreement